top of page

 What is a Geographic Response Strategy (GRS)?

-GRS's are oil spill response plans tailored to protect a specific sensitive area from impacts following a spill.
-These response plans are map-based strategies that can save time during the critical first few hours of an oil spill response.
-They show responders where sensitive areas are located and where to place oil spill protection resources.
+GRS are developed in several regions of the U.S., including Alaska, Washington, Oregon, Maine, and New Hampshire.
+GRS are response plans tailored to protect specific sensitive areas from impacts following a marine oil spill.
+They detail tactical, map-based strategies to help responders save time during the critical first few hours of a spill.
+They also identify sensitive areas and where to place oil spill protection resources.

 Why develop GRS?